Beatles Liverpool Walking Tour

 The tour begins in the city centre at the Bluecoat gates.
 Or for cruise passengers arriving by boat, the tour begins right on the dock.
 The terminal happens to be conveniently close to one of the main Beatles attractions in the city, the iconic Beatles Statues, four life sized figures striding towards the Mersey.
 The monument marks the 50th anniversary of the band’s final Liverpool performance and the moment they set off for America.

-From there, the route winds along the waterfront past the Brian Epstein Statue, before leading into the Cavern Quarter.
-Mathew Street is pedestrianised today, but it still buzzes with the echoes of nearly 300 early 1960s gigs at the The Cavern Club.
-Visitors can admire the White Star pub, the Wall of Fame, and sculptures like the 4 Lads Who Shook the World, pausing for selfies with statues of John Lennon, Cilla Black, and the enigmatic Eleanor Rigby Statue.
+Winding along the waterfront, you will pass the Brian Epstein Statue, before heading into the Cavern area.
+Mathew Street, famous to locals and visitors alike, is fully pedestrianised and while modern day music may have taken over, it still buzzes with the echoes of nearly 300 early Beatles gigs from the 1960s at the legendary Cavern Club.
+You can check out the White Star pub, the Wall of Fame, and the surrounding sculptures like the 4 Lads Who Shook the World.

 The tour also touches on the elegant landmarks that celebrated the band’s success, including the Hard Days Night Hotel and Liverpool Town Hall, where the Beatles were granted the Freedom of the City in 1964.
 On occasion, lucky visitors may glimpse their names inscribed in the hall itself.

-Designed for small groups of up to 20, the walk is easy-paced, giving space to enjoy the city and soak up the music history.
+Designed for small groups of up to 20, the walk is slow paced and deliberate in allowing you to enjoy the city and soak up the music history.
 By the end, the tour returns to the waterfront, where the Fab Four’s figures stand as a lasting reminder that Liverpool wasn’t just the starting point for a band, it was the stage on which a global phenomenon began.

 Tours run twice a day from 10:30am and 2pm, lasting approximately 2 hours.